IIIF/api/source/api/annex/services/index.md

 ## Status of this Document
 {:.no_toc}

 This document is not subject to semantic versioning.
+Changes will be tracked in Appendix B.

 _Copyright © 2012-2014 Editors and contributors.
 Published by the IIIF under the CC-BY license._